FHantke/brave-browser-wiki/TLS-Policy.md

 # Certificate Transparency

+On iOS, we rely on Apple's CT policy and the CT support in Webkit.

-We started enforcing CT on desktop & Android in 1.53 (https://github.com/brave/brave-core/pull/17944).
+On desktop & Android, we follow Chrome's CT policy and started enforcement in 1.53 (https://github.com/brave/brave-core/pull/17944).